jheyman/blog/pages/OpenGLOldschool/index.md

 ## Reviving the source code

-The implementation is in C++, using OpenGL for graphical rendering, and the BASS library for playing a soundtrack.<br><br>
+The implementation is in C++, using OpenGL for graphical rendering, and the BASS library for playing a soundtrack.<br>

-The source code is very poorly written, it has all sorts of "wow, I would never do it this way nowadays" parts, but it did put a smile on my face after 12 years (nostalgia!), so it deserves to end up in my github repo if only for that reason.<br><br>
+The source code is very poorly written, it has all sorts of "wow, I would never do it this way nowadays" parts, but it did put a smile on my face after 12 years (nostalgia!), so it deserves to end up in my github repo if only for that reason.<br>

 The code was originally developed in 2004 with whatever version of Visual Studio I had at that time.
-To rebuild it, I downloaded the latest free version of Visual Studio, i.e. Visual Studio Community 2015, and was pleasantly surprised that the automatic project migration worked just fine !<br><br>
+To rebuild it, I downloaded the latest free version of Visual Studio, i.e. Visual Studio Community 2015, and was pleasantly surprised that the automatic project migration worked just fine !<br>

 Only two settings were modified to get the code to build & run: